-The Central AlabamaWorks! board works closely with the Executive Director of the Central Alabama Regional Workforce Council and regions the Regional Workforce Council to ensure local input into the services provided by WIOA within each region within the local area.
+As part of an on-going restructuring of the state's, previously separated components of the workforce development system have been brought into the Department of Commerce Workforce Development Division.
+Central AlabamaWorks works closely with a representative of the Region 5 Regional Workforce Council regions, housed within the Commerce Workforce Development Division, to insure local input into the services provided by WIOA within each region within the local area.